- Purified protein or mRNA for DNA-free gene editing workflows

 Cas9 nuclease in the CRISPR-Cas9 system

 The CRISPR-associated enzyme Cas9 is an RNA-guided endonuclease that requires a guide RNA for genomic DNA target recognition and cleavage.
-All Edit-R Cas9 nuclease products are a human codon-optimized version of the Streptococcus pyogenes Type II Cas9 nuclease.
+All of our Cas9 nuclease products are a human codon-optimized version of the Streptococcus pyogenes Type II Cas9 nuclease.

 Fluorescent Cas9 reagents for optimization and enrichment

 Enrichment of edited cells in a population is greatly simplified with Cas9 fluorescent lentiviral or mRNA reagents that co-express either mKate2 or TurboGFP™ with Cas9.
 These reagents also allow for straightforward transfection optimization and visualization of successful Cas9 delivery.